CathalDolan/safeface/TEST_SUITE.md

 # 14 Logout
 - 14.1 - If I am logged in, when I click "My Account" do I get the "Logout" option
-- If I click Logout am I brought to a logout confirm page
+- 14.2 - If I click Logout am I brought to a logout confirm page
-- If I confirm logout, am I logged out
+- 14.3 - If I confirm logout, am I logged out
+- 14.4 - When I log out, a toast displas confirming this
-- If I had products in my cart prior to logging out, when I do, does the cart display Empty
+- 14.5 - If I had products in my cart prior to logging out, when I do, does the cart display Empty